ketbogale/hotel-booking/README.md

 ﻿# Hotel Booking System Project
 This project is intended for hotel booking system or reservation for anyone who want to book hotel.
-This for education purpose not fukky function
+This for education purpose not fully functional

 ---